 Taste a sample, and if you like it, check out their books of poetry.
 Every bookshelf could house more poetry.

-These guys are still living.
+These poets are still living.

 Li-Young Lee is more serious, lyrical.
 He’s known for “Persimmons,” which is read in most poetry classes, and for good reason.
 Read (or reread) it here.
+I also recommend “The Gift” and “Dreaming of Hair.”

 For 180 contemporary (1980s-current) poems chosen by somebody at The Library of Congress for American High Schoolers, go here.
 Don’t expect much diversity there.